Chicago Bulls: 1995–1998: Return of Michael Jordan and second championship three-peat

 In the 1996–97 season, the Bulls missed out on a second consecutive 70-win season by losing their final two games to finish 69–13.
 They repeated their home dominance, going 39–2 at the United Center.
 The Bulls capped the season by defeating the Bullets, Hawks and Heat in the first three rounds of the playoffs en route to winning their fifth NBA championship over John Stockton, Karl Malone and the Utah Jazz.
 Jordan earned his second straight and ninth career scoring title, while Rodman earned his sixth straight rebounding title.
 Jordan and Pippen, along with Robert Parish, who was a member of the Bulls at the time, were also honored as members of the 50 greatest players of all time with the NBA celebrating its 50th season.
 Parish, whose single season with the Bulls would be his last year in the league, was nominated for his stellar career with the Boston Celtics.

 The 1997–98 season was one of turmoil for the NBA champion Bulls.
 Many speculated this would be Michael Jordan's final season with the team.
 Phil Jackson's future with the team was also questionable, as his relationship with team general manager Jerry Krause was one of growing tension.
 Scottie Pippen was looking for a significant contract extension that he thought he deserved, but was not getting from the organization.
-In spite of the turmoil that surrounded the Bulls, they still had a remarkable season, with a final regular-season record of 62–20.
+In spite of the turmoil that surrounded the Bulls, they still had a remarkable season, with a final regular season record of 62–20.
 Jordan would be named the league MVP for the fifth and final time, and the Bulls went into the playoffs as the number one seed in the Eastern Conference.

 The first round of the playoffs for the Bulls was against the New Jersey Nets, a team led by Keith Van Horn, Kendall Gill and Sam Cassell.
 The Bulls swept the Nets three to nothing in a best of five series.
 The conference semi-finals were more challenging with the Charlotte Hornets stealing game two from the Bulls at the United Center, and tying the series 1–1.
 But the Bulls easily defeated the Hornets in the next three games of the series.
 The Conference Finals was a challenge for the Bulls as they went up against the Reggie Miller-led Indiana Pacers.
 Experts were of the opinion that the Pacers had the best chance to defeat the Bulls.
 The Pacers gave the Bulls no road wins, winning games 3, 4, and 6, sending the series to a deciding game seven at the United Center.
-The Bulls prevailed and beat the Pacers 88–83, winning their 6th Eastern Conference Championship.
+The Bulls prevailed and beat the Pacers 88–83, winning their sixth Eastern Conference title.